surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 4.9.0-rc.1 =
+= 4.9.0-rc.2 =

-(2018/07/21) Fixed the default / initial order of image and video meta tags.
-Added an 'og:image:alt' meta tag for images provided by WordPress Media Library.
+(2018/07/22) Added an 'og:image:alt' meta tag for images.
 Renamed the 'og:image' meta tag to 'og:image:url'.
+Fixed missing custom image sizes when refreshing the cache.
+Fixed the default / initial order of image and video meta tags.

 = 4.8.0 =